-If your financial goal is to be debt-free and own a home, a medium-term goal might be to pay off your debts within 24 months and have a fully funded emergency fund 6 months after that.
+- Financial goal is to be debt-free and own a home, a medium-term goal might be to pay off your debts within 24 months and have a fully-funded emergency fund 6 months after that.

 Did you notice that each of our medium-term goals has a specific time-frame associated with it?
 It’s crucial to be able to measure your success.
 If in 1 year you don’t have any clients for your side-business, you know that something has gone wrong and you can adjust.
 Without time-specific goals, the best time to achieve them will always be ‘later’.

-Now that you have an idea of where you want to be in the near future, you have to figure out what you can do TODAY.
+Now that you have an idea of where you want to be in the near future, figure out what you can do today.
 The key to short-term goals is making them small, achievable, and immediately do-able.
 Let’s look at our last examples to see how we can do this.